• Skip to primary navigation

 The overall flavor of this cheese can be changed by aging it.
 In time, the tastes develop into something rich and earthy, losing some of the nutty notes that were there when it was younger.

-This cheese's taste and creamy texture make it an excellent choice for fondue since they complement one other.
+This cheese's taste and creamy texture make it an excellent choice for fondue since they complement one another.
 It's also one of my top picks for combining with other cheeses, and should always be included in a Swiss cheese trio that makes for the best fondue ever!

 4. Comte Cheese